open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > Where would you rate the maturity of the product in terms of prototype, demonstrator  or market ready?

 {{< expand "Show answer">}}
 The lit3rick is market ready.
-It's to some extent due to  the collaboration with professionals in the sector.
-The un0rick has been around for a while so that would make it too market ready.
+It's to some extent due to  the collaboration with professionals in the sector who also tested the device.
+The un0rick has been around for a while so that would make it market ready, too.

 {{< /expand >}}
 > Has the hardware been built or produced by others independently?